peemtanapat/java-database-capstone/user_stories.md

 **Acceptance Criteria:**

-1. Patients can view doctor names, specialization, and availability.
+1. Patients can view doctor names, specialty, and availability.
 2. No login is required to browse doctors.
 3. System prevents booking without registration.